fiscal-institutions/fiscal-institutions.github.io/README.md

 A dataset on Independent Fiscal Institutions (IFIs)

-The Comparative Independent Fiscal Institution Dataset (CifiD) provides information about the legal provisions that constitute the monitoring scope, powers and institutional design of 41 Independent Fiscal Institutions (IFIs) in 38 countries including most EU member states.
+The Comparative Independent Fiscal Institutions Dataset (CifiD) provides information about the legal provisions that constitute the monitoring scope, powers and institutional design of 41 Independent Fiscal Institutions (IFIs) in 38 countries including most EU member states.
 The dataset covers legislative changes to these institutions until 2018.